ElazarK/content-docs/playbooks/Phishing_Investigation_Generic.md

-Use this playbook to investigate and remediate a potential phishing incident.
+Investigates and remediates potential phishing incidents.
 The playbook simultaneously engages with the user that triggered the incident, while investigating the incident itself.

 The final remediation tasks are always decided by a human analyst.